Characters: Tokurei Sochi Dantai Stella Jogakuin Kōtō-ka C³-bu

 - If You Hit Her, You Will Be Just Like Her: Rin, Meisei's ace airsofter, isn't exactly one to play by the book.
 So when Yura shoots her after getting hit herself, Rin delivers a Not So Different line at her.

 - Serious Business: Beginning with her first tournament, where she meets fellow "Stop Having Fun" Girl Rin, she's taking airsofting more seriously than Serious Sam taking unseriousness seriously.
 This leads to Rento getting knee injuries (and not worrying about it) because she doesn't want to drag the team down, and the others unhappy, if not for the Training from Hell, then for how Yura takes everything too seriously.
 Also, Yura seeks to pin Rin with the act of attacking her and Sonora (which she didn't), so much that it upsets everyone else, and causing Yura to eventually quit C³.
 In the tenth episode, Yura even joins Meisei's airsoft club due to her thinking it will be the best choice for her.
-However, she is not being a team player, disobeys the leader's orders, and doing things she herself thinks is necessary to win the match, which disgusts even Rin, who removes Yura from the team.
-She is falling down THAT bad.
+However, she is not being a team player, disobeys the leader's orders, and doing things she herself thinks is necessary to win the match, which disgusts even ''Rin'', who removes Yura from the team.

 - She's Back: Given advice by Chojirou after the Heroic BSOD, she picks up her spirit and prepares for Sonora's farewell game, Skorpion-in-hand.